Analytical Expressions For Light-Curves Of Ordinary And Superluminous Supernovae Type Ia: Introduction

-Despite the complexity of SN explosions, SNe Ia light-curves and spectra display an approximate 'standard candle' behaviour (see, e.g., Branch \& Tammann1992) with simple correlations between various photometric properties such as peak luminosity, color and decline rate following peak luminosity (e.g., Phillips~1993; Riess et al.~1996; Tripp~1998).
-These correlations were used to standardize SNe Ia and have allowed to improve the precision of cosmic distances estimated from SNe Ia observations that led to the discovery of the accelerating expansion of the universe (Riess et al.~1998; Perlmutter et al.~1999).
-The nearly standard properties of SNe Ia, however, suggest that perhaps the bolometric light-curves and other general properties of SNe Ia can be derived directly from a simple model, despite the complexity of SNe Ia explosions and the details of the complex radiation transport in the ejecta.
-Semi-analytic approaches have been pioneered by Colgate and McKee~(1969), Arnett~(1979), and Colgate, Petschek and Kriese~(1980).
-Improved analytic solutions for the conversion of radioactive decay energy into the light-curves of SNe Ia have been proposed more recently, e.g., by Pinto and Eastman~(2000).
-Here, using an even simpler analytical model, we derive the main standard properties of SNe Ia during their photospheric phase.
-In particular, we derive simple closed form expressions that well describe their bolometric and photometric light-curves during their photospheric and early nebular phases.
-In a following paper we extend that to the main types of core-collapse SNe, SNe IIP, SNe IIL, SNe Ib/c, Super Luminous SNe of types I and II (see, e.g., Gal-Yam~2012 and references therein for the current classification of SNe), which are powered mainly by the radioactive decay of $^{56}$Ni and/or by the interaction of their ejecta with their environments.
+The nearly standard properties of SNeIa during their photospheric (ph) phase suggest that perhaps the bolometric light-curves and other general properties of SNeIa can be obtained, to a good approximation, directly from a simple model, despite the complexity of SNeIa and the details of the complex radiation transport in their ejecta.
+Such semi-analytic approaches have been pioneered by Colgate and McKee~(1969), Arnett(1979), Colgate, Petschek and Kriese~(1980), Arnett~(1982).
+Improved semi-analytic solutions for the conversion of radioactive decay energy into the light-curves of SNe Ia have been proposed more recently, e.g., by Pinto \& Eastman~(2000) and Piro \& Nakar~(2013;2014).
+Here, using even a simpler analytical model, we derive the main properties of ordinary SNeIa, super Chandrasekhar SNeIa, and supeluminous SNeIa during their photospheric and early nebular phases, which depend on the $^{56}$Ni mass produced in the thermouclear explosion and the circumstellar mass.
+In particular, Collision with relatively slowly moving circumstellar material ejected before the SN explosion can enhance the bolometric light curve of ordinary SNeIa during their photospheric and nebular phase to appear as superluminous SNeIa or as an "ordinary" SNeIA powered by production of a Ni56 mass that exceeds the Chandrasekhar mass limit.
+In a following paper we also apply the master formula to describe other types of superluminous SNe such as SNeIb and super luminous SNeII (see, e.g., Gal-Yam~2012 and references therein for the current classification of SNe)